How to Clean a Faucet Aerator

 Carefully rinse and inspect each piece of the aerator for any signs of significant damage.
 If the internal pieces of the aerator are damaged, then it’s recommended to replace this fitting entirely.
 A simple cleaning will not be able to restore its proper flow or function.
 Some debris and grime will not be able to be rinsed off the aerator pieces.
 Instead, you should proceed as you would if you were learning how to clean a faucet head.

-Prepare a bucket or container with enough white vinegar for the pieces of the aerator to be fully submerged.
+Prepare a bowl with enough white vinegar for the pieces of the aerator to be fully submerged.
 Place the pieces of the aerator into the container and allow the vinegar to break down the tough residue over the next 20 to 30 minutes.

-After soaking the aerator parts in vinegar, most of the grime and mineral buildup should be gone, but to ensure the fitting is completely clean, you can use an old toothbrush to scrub the pieces.
+After soaking the aerator parts in vinegar, most of the grime and mineral buildup should be gone, but to ensure the fitting is completely clean, you can use an old toothbrush to scrub the individual parts.

 Run the faucet to rinse each part of the aerator before carefully reassembling this fitting.
 Use the pictures you took during disassembly to ensure the parts are put back in the correct order.
 With the aerator reassembled, you can reinstall it on the faucet.